Amy-L-Adams/kakariki/SNPCalling.md

 # SNP calling

+*From here to alignment, things need to be done in different foldewrs for different runs*

 First, I create a folder for the source files and folders to run Stacks, raw (which will contain the trimmed data) and samples. raw2 and samples 2 are for the samples that were on Gracie's lane.

 ```